 You would need to complete the 24hr Refresher Course (We provide this course at our Wilson campus in Hawthorne, which includes CPR/AED training and a skills validation) plus 16hrs more of continuing education at our Long Beach Campus or you may do all 40 hours (CE and Skills Testing) at our Long Beach Campus.
 That’s 40 hours of CE’s in total.
 Please remember 20 hours out of the 40 hours must be in specific subjects.
 You can find those hours on the NREMT web site.

 Q: How much does it cost to complete a typical renewal?

-A: Each lecture class is $30 to attend, and the skills review and testing is $85.
-Therefore, a typical (not expired more than 6 months) renewal would cost you $175.
+A: Each lecture class is $35 to attend, and the skills review and testing is $95.
+Therefore, a typical (not expired more than 6 months) renewal would cost you $200.
 If you need more CE hours, just do the math.
-The Refresher Course is $180, including the CPR/AED training and skills validation.

 Q: What does it mean if a course is says “FULL/WAITLIST” before the start date?

 A: This means that regular registration for that start date is full.
 You cannot register online for a course that is full.
 You can, however, be entered into the waitlist.
 To be put on the wait list you must use the FULL/WAITLIST link and electronically enter your full name, address and phone number.
 Here’s the way the waitlist works: 10 business days (about 2 weeks) prior to the start date of the course, students that have not paid at least the minimum deposit forfeit their seats.
 Those seats become available to students on the waitlist.
 We will email the waitlist about available spots all at the same time.
 You must then be able to go online and pay the tuition amount or minimum deposit immediately.
 When the available seats are filled the site will go back to waitlist mode.

-New text - Q: What if I want to renew my NREMT?